narfman0/wordpress-markup-translator/README.md

-WARNING: WIP, possibly not using this at all :)

 Wordpress-shortcode-translator
 ==============================

-Whatever is in the given selector, replace wordpress shortcodes with elaborated markup
+Whatever is in the given selector, replace wordpress shortcodes with elaborated markup.
+Currently supports: twitter, soundcloud, youtube

 Installation
 ------------